Ottoman–Safavid relations

-The history of Ottoman–Safavid relations (Persian: روابط عثمانی و صفوی) started with the establishment of the Safavid dynasty in Persia in the early 16th century.
+The history of Ottoman–Safavid relations (روابط عثمانی و صفوی) started with the establishment of the Safavid Empire in Iran (Persia) in the early 16th century.
 The initial Ottoman–Safavid conflict culminated in the Battle of Chaldiran in 1514, and was followed by a century of border confrontation.
-In 1639, Safavid Persia and Ottoman Empire signed the Treaty of Zuhab which recognized Ottoman control of Iraq, and decisively parted the Caucasus in two between the two empires.
+In 1639, the Safavid and Ottoman empires signed the Treaty of Zuhab which recognized Ottoman control of Iraq, and decisively divided the Caucasus between the two.
 For most of it, the Zuhab treaty was a consolidation of the Peace of Amasya of about a century earlier.

 Until the 18th century, the struggle between the Safavid version of Shia Islam and the Ottoman Turkish version of Sunni Islam had continued to remain an important dimension of the combative relationships between the two major empires.
 In the early 18th century, Persian–Ottoman peace negotiations introduced a new concept of inter-Muslim relations whereby sovereign states could co-exist as autonomous parts of the Islamic world community.
-Although the further relations were guided by the mutual fear of weakness and distrust, it was not until 1847 when Qajar Persia and Ottoman Empire reached a substantial peace Treaty of Erzurum, starting a century of peace, after centuries of rivalry.
+Although the further relations were guided by the mutual fear of weakness and distrust, it was not until 1847 when Qajar Iran and the Ottoman Empire reached a substantial peace Treaty of Erzurum, starting a century of peace, after centuries of rivalry.